 As augmented reality and even artificial reality make their way into our culture, maintaining our attention in the real world will get more difficult.

 If employees find their online lives more valuable than the real world, their employer is likely paying a full-time salary to someone with a part-time focus.

 Reason #2: Wasted Time/Productivity Loss – Tweeting Away the Workday

 Believe it or not, it gets worse.
-Social media drains away $560 billion a year in productivity—and it's also an open channel for malware to sneak into your network.
+Social media drains away more than $500 billion a year in productivity—and it's also an open channel for malware to sneak into your network.